 Treasury Board President says, "There's a lot of scaremongering going on."

-Federal Minister of Industry Tony Clement, right, is shown walking along George Street in Sydney with his chief of staff Bill King following a Wednesday breakfast meeting at the Delta Sydney.
+Federal Minister of Industry Tony Clement, right, and his chief of staff Bill King.
 Greg McNeil photo, Cape Breton Post.

 [Halifax, NS] – Treasury Board President Tony Clement hopes you're patient enough to wait for next week's federal budget before worrying about cuts to the civil service.

 Clement, speaking to the Halifax Chamber of Commerce Thursday, says he can't comment on the austerity measures included in Finance Minister Jim Flaherty's 2012-13 budget.